-Do you notice some of the below mentioned complaints or do you have other personal issues?
-You can block a non-commital intake!
+Do you have one or some of the below mentioned complaints or do you have other personal issues?
+You can schedule (with your EUR e-mail address) a non-commital intake here.

 - You find it difficult to let go of your work in spare time and/or you keep procrastinating.

 - Every question or task feels like too much.